About Us

 • Affordable, high speed internet for low-income people

-ACORN has been leading the fight for affordable, high speed internet for all low-income Canadians.
-In 2016, the Canadian Radio-television and Telecommunications Commission (CRTC) declared that broadband internet access was a basic service – ACORN members played a key role in this ruling.
+In 2016, the Canadian Radio-television and Telecommunications Commission (CRTC) declared that broadband internet access was a basic service.
+ACORN members played a key role in this ruling.
 Members delivered 400 testimonials to the hearing, detailing how vital home internet access is, yet how unaffordable internet services are.
-However, the CRTC’s decision didn’t go a step further to commit to a subsidy to help low-income people access affordable internet.

-ACORN kept pushing and finally won the federal government Connecting Families program in 2018 to provide $10 a month internet at 10Mbps to some families that receive maximum Canada Child Benefit.
-We estimated this would put approximately $80million in the pockets of low-income parents/ year.
+ACORN kept pushing and finally won the federal government Connecting Families program in 2018 to provide $10 a month internet to some families that receive maximum Canada Child Benefit.
 As the pandemic hit and so many low-income people and seniors were left without the internet, ACORN members ramped up our organizing and in 2022 won improvements to the Federal Connecting Families program.
 The Connecting Families 2.0 covers low- income seniors and will offer higher speeds of 50/10 mbps with 200GB of data usage for $20/month.

 Get in Touch